Invasive species in the United States: Colorado River

-Already stressed by water management and damming, the Colorado River is losing its big-river fish community to combined effects of predation and competition by introduced non-native fishes.
-This fish community includes four large fishes that are listed as endangered by the U.S. Fish and Wildlife Service.
-One of these, the Colorado pikeminnow, is the largest minnow native to North America and is known for its spectacular fresh water spawning migrations and homing ability.
+Already stressed by water management and damming, the Colorado River is losing its big-river fish community to the combined effects of predation and competition by introduced non-native fishes.
+This fish community includes four large fish species listed as endangered by the U.S. Fish and Wildlife Service.
+One of these, the Colorado pikeminnow, is the largest minnow native to North America and is known for its spectacular freshwater spawning migrations and homing ability.
 Despite a massive recovery effort, its numbers are in decline.
-Hampered by a loss of about 80% of its habitat, the young of this once abundant fish is overwhelmed in its nursery habitat by invasive small fishes - such as red shiner and fathead minnow - whose numbers are as high as 90% of the standing stocks.
+Hampered by a loss of about 80% of its habitat, the young of this once-abundant fish are overwhelmed in its nursery habitat by invasive small fishes - such as red shiner and fathead minnow - whose numbers are as high as 90% of the standing stocks.
 Its juveniles and adults now must also compete with and are preyed upon by introduced northern pike, channel and flathead catfishes, largemouth and smallmouth basses, common carp, and other fishes.
-However, the listing of these non native sport fish as invasive is controversial, as the fish are popular among anglers, who criticize the science used by government agencies and assert that nonnative species are largely a scapegoat in the decline of endemic Colorado River basin fish.
-Instead, they blame changes to the riparian environment primarily to dams and water diversions.
+However, the listing of these non native sport fish as invasive is controversial, as the fish are popular among anglers, who criticize the science used by government agencies and assert that non-native species are largely a scapegoat in the decline of endemic Colorado River basin fish.
+Instead, they blame changes to the riparian environment primarily on dams and water diversions.

 Florida Everglades

-In 1994, the Everglades Forever Act of 1994 was passed to help in controlling Florida's water supply, recreation areas, and diverse flora and fauna.
-In addition to control and prevention measures the act also calls for efforts to monitor the distribution of known invasive species.
+In 1994, the Everglades Forever Act of 1994 was passed to help control Florida's water supply, recreational areas, and diverse flora and fauna.
+In addition to control and prevention measures, the act also calls for efforts to monitor the distribution of known invasive species.

 One invasive species occurring in the Everglades that can have serious consequences is the Burmese python.
 Between 2000 and 2010, approximately 1,300 of the snakes were removed from the Everglades.
-Currently the National Park Service is researching control measures for the Burmese python in order to limit the species effects on the delicate Everglades ecosystem.
+Currently the National Park Service is researching control measures for the Burmese python to limit the species effects on the delicate Everglades ecosystem.

 Pacific Northwest

-In the Pacific Northwest, non-native invasive species (NIS) present significant threats to native ecosystems, biological diversity, and the stability of soil and hydrologic systems.
-NIS disrupt hydroelectric dams and irrigation systems, increase the spread of wildlife diseases, increase wildfire intensity and frequency, and cost billions of dollars to the region's economy.
+In the Pacific Northwest, non-native invasive species (NIS) pose significant threats to native ecosystems, biodiversity, and the stability of soil and hydrologic systems.
+NIS disrupt hydroelectric dams and irrigation systems, increase the spread of wildlife diseases, increase wildfire intensity and frequency, and cost the region's economy billions of dollars.

-Invasive species are spreading in the Pacific Northwest at unprecedented rates due to large volumes of trade, tourism, and global climate change.
+Invasive species are spreading in the Pacific Northwest at unprecedented rates due to high levels of trade and tourism, as well as global climate change.